Jewish Life at CESJDS

 These are just a few of our many Jewish life elements at the school.
 Come and experience them with us!

-Students in grades K-4 participate in T’filah in their classroom each day while students in 5th and 6th grade enjoy T’filah with their whole grade.
+Students in grades K-4 participate in T’filah in their classroom each day while students in 5th grade enjoy T’filah with their whole grade.
 These services are student led and celebrate all that they have learned during their time at the Lower School.
 They become familiar with the structure of the weekday, Shabbat and holiday prayers and develop the skills necessary to become active leaders and participants in synagogue services.
 Major prayers and liturgical themes are taught in great depth.

 The Jewish calendar is taught experientially.
 Shabbat and holidays are celebrated in song and dance as students relive and reenact key events in our history.
 They gain an in-depth knowledge of the value concepts, blessings, prayers, laws, customs, symbols and observances that are central to each holiday.